Ring Road Iceland Self Drive

 Screenshot from GoogleMaps.com

-The map above roughly shows the most basic route.
+The map above roughly shows the most basic Ring Road itinerary Iceland route.
 It diverges slightly from Route 1 in places because you need to get off the highway to see some of the most interesting attractions and Icelandic coastal towns.

-HOW LONG DOES IT TAKE TO DRIVE AROUND ICELAND?
+HOW LONG DOES IT TAKE TO DRIVE THE ICELAND RING ROAD?

 How long does it take to drive the Ring Road in Iceland?
 Well, it depends.
-If you drive it quickly, sticking to Route 1, it can be accomplished in as few as 7 days.
-Personally, I don’t recommend a 7-day Iceland Ring Road itinerary though.
+If you drive it quickly, sticking to Route 1, it can be accomplished in as few as 7 or 8 days.
+Personally, I don’t recommend a 7 or 8-day Iceland Ring Road itinerary though.
 It is so rushed, and you would have a series of one-night stays (hardly enough time to unpack).

 In a perfect world, a 10-14 day itinerary is great.
-This can potentially include a night on the Snæfellsnes Peninsula to the west.
-To also include the remote Westfjords, 14 days or more is ideal.
+This can potentially include a night or two on the Snæfellsnes Peninsula to the west.
+To also include the more remote Westfjords, 12-14 days or more is ideal.

-Note: We completed the entire Ring Road, plus Snæfellsnes and the Westfjords in 10 nights.
+Note: We completed our entire Ring Road Iceland itinerary, which included the Snæfellsnes Peninsula and the Westfjords, in 10 nights.
 Although this was rushed, it was possible for us because we were able to skip some stops, having had 3 previous trips to Iceland under our belts.

 Gulfoss Waterfall in Summer